LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/reading/windows-install/index.md

 ## Troubleshooting Your Install

 If you need to troubleshoot your install, first check out the [documentation](https://learn.microsoft.com/en-us/visualstudio/install/troubleshooting-installation-issues?view=vs-2022).
-If this does not help, check out the below sections and consult your TA if something is still off.
+If this does not help, check out the below sections and consult your IA if something is still off.

 ### Missing or Wrong Components?